ohadonmicrosoft/RizzPhoneCases/README.md

    - See item details and total cost.

 5. **Authentication**
-   - Login/Registration pages for personalizing the experience and saving designs (not fully implemented unless connected to backend).
+   - Login/Registration pages for personalizing the experience and saving designs.

+6. **Contact Form**
+   - Allows users to send messages or inquiries.

 ---